gittyeric/autoslicer-prusa/README.md

 Simply save a PrusaSlicer project to auto-upload to all your printers!

-Edit `config.ts` to include the list of SSH addresses to upload to (hint: you should use `ssh-copy-id` so your printer trusts your local Printer for SSH connections).
+Edit `index.ts` to include the list of SSH addresses to upload to (hint: you should use `ssh-copy-id` so your printer trusts your local Printer for SSH connections).
 Whatever address(es) you use to access your printer(s) with ssh (ex. ssh `pi@myprinter.local`), add to the `rsyncUploadTargets` list.
 Alternatively, you can specify a comma-separated `targets` argument on a per-command basis instead of modifying `config.ts`:

 `npm --targets="pi@printer1.local,pi@10.10.10.10" --prusa=<my-prusaslicer-config-location> --project="<my-absolute-projects-folder-location>" start`